uzay00/KaVe-Egitim/KarmasikSistemler/Boun cmpe557 Semınar/README.md

  - [PD Game: Evolution](https://nbviewer.jupyter.org/github/uzay00/KaVe-Egitim/blob/master/KarmasikSistemler/Boun%20cmpe557%20Semınar/PD%20Game%20-%20Evolution.ipynb)

 # Future Directions
 I strongly believe that data science and complex systems research should be merged.
-Please look at our [Complex systems and Data Science Workshop](https://uzay00.github.io/kahve/calistay/).
-In May 4th, we will organize our second workshop.
+Please look at our [Complex systems and Data Science Workshop](https://uzay00.github.io/kahve/calistay/) organized in Istanbul Bilgi University.
+In May 4th, we will organize our second workshop in Bogazici University.

 > A very important future direction is to use Deep Reinforcement Learning Agents within Complex Systems.